snicoll/presos/spring-seminar-fst/README.md

 tune the configuration if your installation deviate from the defaults.
 Check [the documentation for more details][http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-mongodb], in particular the `spring.data.mongodb.host` and `spring.data.mongodb.port`.

+If you want to try it out this project with JPA, check the `fst/postgres` and `fst/mysql` branches.